y-scope/spider/docs/src/dev-docs/architecture.md

 ```

 ### Storage
-`Spdier` relies on a fault-tolerant and ACID storage, e.g. MariaDB, to store all the states of the
+`Spdier` relies on a fault-tolerant and ACID storage, e.g. MariaDB, to persist all the states of the
 system.
 The storage stores the following information:
 - Tasks metadata, including: